The Moviegoer: Plot summary

 The Moviegoer tells the story of Jack "Binx" Bolling, a young stock-broker in postwar New Orleans.
 The decline of tradition in the Southern United States, the problems of his family and his traumatic experiences in the Korean War have left him alienated from his own life.
-He day-dreams constantly, has trouble engaging in lasting relationships, and finds more meaning and immediacy in cinema and literature than in his own routine life.
+He day-dreams constantly, has trouble engaging in lasting romantic relationships, and finds more meaning and immediacy in cinema and literature than in his own routine life.

-The loose plot of the novel follows the Moviegoer himself, Binx Bolling, in desperate need of spiritual redemption.
-At Mardi Gras, he breaks out of his caged everyday life and launches himself on a journey, a quest, in a "search" for God.
+The loose plot of the novel follows the Moviegoer, Binx Bolling, in desperate need of spiritual redemption.
+At Mardi Gras, he breaks out of his caged every-day life and launches himself on a journey, a quest, in a "search" for God.
 Without any mental compass or sense of direction, he wanders the streets of New Orleans' French Quarter, and Chicago, and then travels the Gulf Coast, interacting with his surroundings as he goes.
 He has philosophical moments, reflecting on the people and things he encounters on the road.
 He is constantly challenged to define himself in relation to friends, family, sweet-hearts, and career despite his urge to remain vague and open to possibility.